outletcity/jira-ticket-review-action/README.md

-# Jira ticket fixversion check action
+# Jira ticket review action

 This action match the Jira issue fixversion and a PR target branch.